bberenberg/pharmacy-inventory-checker/demo-script.md

 # Part 2: Enter PillPatrol

 Our AI-agent makes calls to pharmacies about the drugs we know patients need.
 We then update our database with the latest information on inventory.
+This changes the experiente for everyone for the better.
+Doctor's can now send prescriptions to places where they know their patients can get them filled!

 - I’d be nice to see some kind of animation of the agent hitting up different points n a map (pharmacies) and learning about supply.